Fundamentals

 L2 — Native Renderer

-The IDE implements the @oxprotocol/ui component set in its native toolkit (e.g., GPUI for Zed, Swing for JetBrains).
+The IDE implements the @oxprotocol/ui component set in its native toolkit — GPUI for Piye, Swing for a future JetBrains L2.
 The same .oxp bundle gets 120fps native rendering without any webview overhead.

 Building a Host Adapter